 Austin in Texas is becoming more and more popular with nomads, freelancers, and entrepreneurs.
 Especially internet marketing professionals enjoy the modern atmosphere.
 In comparison to other American cities, Austin has a relatively low cost of living.
 There are many friendly people around and it has a great vibe to it.

 Portland is a bit more expensive than Austin but has a similar entrepreneurial mindset.
 The “World Domination Summit”, one of the biggest events for lifestyle design enthusiasts, takes place there.
 Similar to Berlin, Portland seems to have a place for everyone and supports all types of communities.
 There is a reason why they embrace their mantra “Keep Portland Weird!”.

 Vancouver ranks on top of the best places to live lists for years.
 And it truly has a lot to offer: a picturesque city, mighty Stanley Park, sandy beaches and not too far outside of town snow sports, forest trails and kayaking routes.
 Nature at its best!
 With the lovely Canadian mentality and the option of work & holiday visa, it makes a brilliant spot for many digital nomads.

 How to Choose the Right Place?

-I’ve dedicated an entire blog post on the topic how to find the right place to live as a digital nomad, so check that out, too!
+I’ve dedicated an entire blog post on the topic of how to find the right place to live as a digital nomad, so check that out, too!

 If you are still struggling to decide where to go next, check out Nomadlist.
-This is a fantastic free online tool, which lists you your perfect city based on chosen metrics such as cost of living, internet quality, weather and much more.
+This is a fantastic free online tool, which lists you your perfect city based on chosen metrics such as cost of living, internet quality, weather, and much more.
 A very handy starting point!

 I hope this list gave you some inspiration on where to find other nomads and popular nomad hubs.
 I’m always on the look for new trending places.
 So in case you know another perfect digital nomad spot, let me know!